-- (1) For the purpose of this Part, an individual is deemed to have not passed an examination unless the individual passed the examination not more than 36 months before the date of his or her application for registration. - (2) Subsection (1) does not apply if the individual passed the examination more than 36 months before the date of his or her application and has met one of the following conditions: - the individual was registered in the same category in any jurisdiction of Canada at any time during the 36month period before the date of his or her application; - (b) the individual has gained 12 months of relevant securities industry experience during the 36-month period before the date of his or her application. - (3) For the purpose of paragraph (2)(a), an individual is not considered to have been registered during any period in which the individual's registration was suspended.
+- (1) For the purpose of this Part, an individual is deemed to have not passed an examination unless the individual passed the examination not more than 36 months before the date of his or her application for registration. - (2) Subsection (1) does not apply if the individual passed the examination more than 36 months before the date of his or her application and has met one of the following conditions: - (a) the individual was registered in the same category in any jurisdiction of Canada at any time during the 36month period before the date of his or her application; - (b) the individual has gained 12 months of relevant securities industry experience during the 36-month period before the date of his or her application.